samhithadk/pagerank-algorithm/README.md

 ## Overview

-This project implements and analyzes the Google PageRank algorithm using both the iterative update x_(k+1) = Hx_k and the dominant eigenvector of the hyperlink matrix H. Two example web networks are evaluated, and both methods converge to the same steady-state PageRank vector.
+This project implements and analyzes the Google PageRank algorithm using both the iterative update $x_{k+1} = Hx_k$ and the dominant eigenvector of the hyperlink matrix $H$.
+Two example web networks are evaluated, and both methods converge to the same steady-state PageRank vector.

 ---